 Meet our first Gallery Solo Series artist!

-Gabrielle will be presenting the first version of her newest piece, The Audit, in our Gallery space on September 15th & 16th at 8pm.
-We’re happy to have Gabrielle back at Theaterlab – she presented her solo piece “Unsex Me Here” during our 2016 Solo Sunday Showcase.
+Gabrielle presented the first version of her newest piece, The Audit, in our Gallery space on September 15 & 16, 2017.

 The Audit explores the personal narratives implied by digital data, taking the intangible records of our technological lives and making it an urgent, public event.
 This solo performance takes a bold leap into a future in which nothing is left to the imagination and everything can be quantified.